juvalen/mongo-docker/README.md

 ## Docker swarm installation with Ansible

 Write external addresses of master and workers in `./hosts` file.
-Change shown public addresses accordingly in hosts and private addresses in `playbook.yml` to yours.
+Change shown public addresses accordingly in hosts and private addresses found in `playbook.yml` to yours.

 Then just run: